 The following listing is a collection of networks (be they

-of their programming for free over the Internet.
-I have excluded
+feeds of their programming for free over the Internet.
+I have

-televangelism networks with no secular programs, home shopping,
+excluded televangelism networks with no secular programs, home

-foreign propaganda, and Internet-only services that do not match
+shopping, foreign propaganda, and Internet-only services that do

-All programming is available on the C-SPAN mobile app, audio only
+All channels are on the C-SPAN mobile app, audio only

 ||News, conservative talk, documentaries